SAMtoBAM/fusemblr/README.md

-	-m | --minsize		Minimum size of reads to keep during downsampling (Default: 5000) -x | --coverage		The amount of coverage for downsampling (X), based on genome size, i.e. coverage*genomesize (Default: 100) -v | --minovl		Minimum overlap for Flye assembly,  (Default: Calculated during run as N95 of reads used for assembly) -p | --prefix		Prefix for output (default: name of assembly file (-a) before the fasta suffix) -o | --output		Name of output folder for all results (default: fusemblr_output) -c | --cleanup		Remove a large number of files produced by each of the tools that can take up a lot of space.
+	-m | --minsize		Minimum size of reads to keep during downsampling (Default: 5000) -x | --coverage		The amount of coverage for downsampling (X), based on genome size, i.e. coverage*genomesize (Default: 100) -v | --minovl		Minimum overlap for Flye assembly,  (Default: Calculated during run as N95 of reads used for assembly) -w | --weight		The weighting used by Filtlong for selecting reads; balancing the length vs the quality (Default: 5) -p | --prefix		Prefix for output (default: name of assembly file (-a) before the fasta suffix) -o | --output		Name of output folder for all results (default: fusemblr_output) -c | --cleanup		Remove a large number of files produced by each of the tools that can take up a lot of space.
 Choose between 'yes' or 'no' (default: 'yes')